 Chief Executive Partner at Clayton UTZ

-Contributed to the panel 'AI and Business Ramifications for the Legal Sector,' sharing insights on organizational strategies in response to generative AI.
+Contributed to the panel 'AI and Business Ramifications for the Legal Sector', sharing insights on how law firms are adapting to the challenges and opportunities presented by AI.

 Jen Bradley